From Hardship to Lasting Hope.

 We create sustainable, community-driven solutions for Vietnam’s most vulnerable populations.

-Hong Lien Foundation is a charity dedicated to developing sustainable, community-driven solutions that uplift Vietnam’s most vulnerable populations, focusing primarily on regions affected by poverty and health affects from the legacy of Agent Orange.
+The Hong Lien Foundation is a charity dedicated to developing sustainable, community-driven solutions that uplift Vietnam’s most vulnerable populations.
+Our primary focus is on regions affected by hunger, poverty, and the lasting health effects resulting from the legacy of Agent Orange.

 Our Aims